 The bank balances have mostly been retained for meeting our objectives.
-For an amount of $\in$ 46,940, a bank guarantee has been given in favour of the lease of the office building and therefore this amount can not be freely available.
+For an amount of $\in$ 46,940, a bank guarantee has been given in favour of the lease of the office building of Solidaridad the Netherlands and therefore this amount can not be freely available.
 All other checking and savings accounts are freely at Solidaridad's disposal.
 The breakdown of the various deposits is as follows: